microsoft/workshop-library/react-get-started/README.md

 ## What students will learn

-React is the most popular front-end framework for creating websites.
+React is a popular front-end framework for creating websites.
 Its modular structure allows for quick prototyping and streamlined development.
 During this workshop you will create your first React project.
 You will explore JSX, the syntax most commonly used to create React components.
 You will close by adding style to your pages.

 ### Introducing React and JSX